 Amber lager is a pleasing lager that strikes a balance between pale and dark lagers- perhaps one reason for its popularity.
 It’s commonly sold– nearly as common as pale lager– and American Amber Lager is known as a versatile and approachable beer of choice.
 Featuring a gold to light copper hue, amber lager has mild carbonation and a clear or slightly foggy appearance.

-Most expressive in amber lager is toasted and caramel notes from the malt, while hop bitterness is quite subtle.
+Most apparent in amber lager are the toasted and caramel notes from the malt, while hop bitterness is quite subtle.
 The soft caramel notes are accompanied by a short to medium finish and a moderate level of alcohol at an average of five percent.
 While some varieties of amber lager are given additions to enhance flavor, overall amber lager leans more sweet than bitter and is a mild, very drinkable beer type.

 The good news about amber lager is that it can be paired with most snacks and meals.
-That said, some of the best food with beer pairings for amber ale enhance and match the toasted notes.
+Just like with amber ale, some of the best foods to pair with amber lager will enhance and match the toasted notes.
 Considered grilled or caramelized vegetables alongside mild meat or vegetarian protein.
 Due to the light caramel notes, opt for creamy desserts and sides, such as white cheeses, light custards, and ice cream.

-Interested in Amber Ale but not sure where to start?
-These amber ales are all affordable, available online, and offer a nice selection of flavor notes.
+Interested in amber lager but not sure where to start?
+Here are a few of my favorites.

 Lager is what brought attention to Capital Brewery, and this option features a harmony of signature caramel, roasted notes, balanced uncomplicated hop accents, with a rich hue and an overall pleasing presentation.
 Buy Here.

-Amber lager from Vienna is beautifully crafted, with an inviting copper hue and full toasted caramel notes, accented with less expected toffee and nuts.
+This Vienna-style lager is beautifully crafted, with an inviting copper hue and full toasted caramel notes, accented with less expected toffee and nuts.
 The malt brings that touch of inviting sweetness and offers a clean, crisp finish.
 Buy Here.

 Eliot Ness Amber Lager – Great Lakes Brewing Company